martinremy/wrf/README.md

 When using WRF-CMake, please cite both model, and software (with version), e.g.:

-> We used the Weather Research and Forecasting (WRF) model (Skamarock et al., 2018) type WRF-CMake (Riechert and Meyer, 2019a), version x.x.x (Riechert and Meyer, 2019b) to ...
+> We used the Weather Research and Forecasting (WRF) model (Skamarock et al., 2018), WRF-CMake (Riechert and Meyer, 2019a) version 4.1.0 (Riechert and Meyer, 2019b) to ...

 The corresponding reference list should be as follows

-> Riechert, M., Meyer, D. (2019a).
-TODO: *In preparation*
+> Riechert, M., & Meyer, D. (2019a).
+WRF-CMake: Integrating CMake support into the Advanced Research WRF (ARW) modelling system.
+Journal of Open Source Software, 4(41), 1468. https://doi.org/10.21105/joss.01468
 >
-> Riechert, M., Meyer, D. (2019b).
-TODO: *In preparation*
+> Riechert, M., & Meyer, D. (2019b).
+WRF-CMake: integrating CMake support into the Advanced Research WRF (ARW) modelling system (Version WRF-CMake-4.1.0).
+Zenodo. http://doi.org/10.5281/zenodo.3403343
 >
-> Skamarock, W. C., Klemp, J. B., Dudhia, J., Gill, D. O., Liu, Z., Berner, J., Wang, W., et al. (2019).
-A description of the advanced research wrf model version 4 (p.
-145).
-NCAR Technical Note NCAR/TN-556+STR. doi:10.5065/1dfh-6p97
+> Skamarock, W. C., Klemp, J. B., Dudhia, J., Gill, D. O., Liu, Z., Berner, J., … Huang, X.-Y. (2019).
+A Description of the Advanced Research WRF Model Version 4.
+NCAR Technical Note NCAR/TN-556+STR, 145. https://doi.org/10.5065/1dfh-6p97

+If you are looking to cite a different version of WRF-CMake than the one above see the list of WRF-CMake DOIs on Zenodo at https://doi.org/10.5281/zenodo.3403342.

 ## How to contribute